Last Updated: July 9, 2021

 The so-called retail apocalypse that so many spelled as the end for physical shops has never come to fruition.
 While some brick and mortar stores have shut down or had to adapt to the changing environment, traditional retail is, if anything, in a sort of renaissance.
 Online shopping has yet to replace several key motivators of the in-person shopping experience.

 So businesses need to get the best of both worlds by creating this omnichannel shopping experience.
 We’ve seen the quick shift that the largest big box retailers have made, which should be indication enough that it’s time to hop on board.
 So if you haven’t started, continue reading and learn how to open your doors to a whole new set of shoppers.

-There are many benefits of brick and click retail and omnichannel retailing in general, some more direct than others.
+There are many benefits of being a brick and click retailer and omnichannel retailing in general, some more direct than others.
 Together, the benefits mean that business is more streamlined and profits are bigger.
 Below are a handful of the biggest benefits of making your store a brick and click operation:

 Buy online pick-up in store is a growing trend among shoppers.
 This allows consumers to order an item online and then pick it up at the physical location.